sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 ### Nominal Case: Start a Job Immediately

 When a job request is created on the server, the server checks whether the printer is connected and sends a request for state.
-The printer answers "ready to print" so the supervisor looks one job to do in the current printer queue and sends it to the printer.
+The printer answers "ready to print" so the supervisor looks up one job to do in the current printer queue and sends it to the printer.

 ![](figures/nominal_path.png)

 ### Postponing a Job

 When the server requests the state, the printer might be processing another job.
-In this case, the round-trip stops immediately with a no-op.
+In this case, the roundtrip stops immediately with a no-op.
 Since the job is already in queue, it will be processed later.

 ![](figures/postponing.png)

 ### Consuming a Job Queue

-Finishing a Job and Starting a Job from the queue.
+Because a manual operation is required to retrieve the item from the box, the printer can not automatically takes another job once finished printing.
+Instead it follows a two-step process through the supervisor to ensure that the current item status is finally done before taking another job.

-Once the printer has finished printing, it gets itself into a waiting state, because the object must be extracted by a human operator before the next operation.
-When receiving this update, the server takes care of updating the job status in the database.
-The operator can then use an interface to signal the server the item has been effectively retrieved.
-At the next round-trip, when the printer indicates it is still waiting for retrieval, the server can check the job status and sends the command has been effectively retrieved.
-The printer goes back to ready status, then the server can dispatch the next job.
+Once finished printing, the printer goes into the waiting state.
+When receiving this state, the supervisor updates the job status in its database, and notifies the operator that the item is ready.
+Then the operator can signal the supervisor that the item has been effectively retrieved, marking the job as done in the database.
+This happens whether or not the printer is online.
+When the next roundtrip happens, and the printer is still waiting for retrieval, the supervisor checks the job status and signals it has been effectively retrieved.
+The printer can finally go back to the ready state, where another roundtrip triggers the next job in queue.

 ![](figures/consuming_queue.png)

 ### Starting after Wakeup/Reconnection

-When the printer comes back online in the ready state, how does he get deffered jobs?
-In such a case, a simple round-trip to the supervisor indicates the printer is ready and can trigger a job command if one is available in the queue.
+When the printer comes back online in the ready state, how does it get deffered jobs?
+A simple roundtrip to the supervisor indicates the printer is ready and can trigger a job command if one is available in the queue.

 ![](figures/deferred_start.png)

 ### State Reconciliation

-Update and transition messages may be lost when the connection is down.
-But an interrupted connection should not alter the printer processing.
+Update messages may be lost when the connection is down.
+But an interrupted connection should not alter the printing process.
 For example, the printer might finish its job and go to the "waiting retrieval" state.
 Meanwhile the job is still marked in progress in the supervisor.
 Next steps can not happen until state has been reconciled.
 After reconnection, a status exchange is enough so that the supervisor updates the job state.
 Only then can the process proceed normally with the retrieval stage before going back to ready.

 ![](figures/reconciliation.png)

 ### Error Detection and Recovery

-Failure can happen anytime during a printing process: the model might be faulty, the mechanimc can break, or the printer could simply power off when someone pulls the plug.
-In most case, it is impossible to resume a failed 3D process, because of the physical properties of the material.
+Failure can happen anytime during a printing process: the model might be faulty, the mechanism can derail, or the printer could simply be powered off because someone pulls the plug.
+In most case, it is impossible to resume a failed job, because of the physical properties of the material.
 When this happens, the worker simply goes into an error state.
-This can happen whether the printer is online or offline.
-Once the printer is online again, the roundtrip is enough for the supervisor to detect the error state and notify the job as failed.The process is then similar to the "waiting retrieval" state.
+This can happen whether the printer is online or offline with the supervisor.
+Once the printer is online again, a roundtrip is enough for the supervisor to detect the error state and notify the job as failed.

+![](figures/error_notification.png)

+The process is then similar to the "waiting retrieval" state.
 The operator cleans up the mess, checks the printer is operational, then signals the job as "recovering" for the supervisor.
 At the next roundtrip, when the printer sends the error state and the supervisor sees the job as recovering, it can send the recover signal to the printer.
 This signal puts the printer back in ready state, which can then start over.

-![](figures/error_notification.png)

 ![](figures/error_recovery.png)